react-navigation/react-navigation.github.io/versioned_docs/version-5.x/glossary-of-terms.md

 For this navigation state, there are two routes (which may be tabs, or cards in a stack).
 The index indicates the active route, which is "B".

+You can read more about the navigation state [here](navigation-state.md).

 ## Route

-Each route is a piece of navigation state which contains a key to identify it, and a "name" to designate the type of route.
+Each route is an object which contains a key to identify it, and a "name" to designate the type of route.
 It can also contain arbitrary params:

 ```js
 {